postmanlabs/pmquickstarts/site/pmguides/src/php_symfony_API/symfony.md

 In this tutorial, let's create a simple API using one of PHP's most popular frameworks, [Symfony](https://symfony.com/), and then access it with Postman.

 ### Prerequisites
-- PHP
-- Symfony CLI
-- Composer
+- A basic familiarity with PHP.
+- Know how to use your operating system's built-in terminal.

 ### What You’ll Learn
 - How to create a simple PHP-based API with the [Symfony](https://symfony.com/) framework.